department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 **All of these must be true.
 You:**

--	Qualify for a VA-backed home loan Certificate of Eligibility **and**
+-	Qualify for a VA-backed home loan Certificate of Eligibility, **and**
 -	Meet VA’s—and your lender’s—standards for credit, income, and any other requirements, **and**
 -	Will live in the home you’re refinancing with the loan